 Our culture of well-being extends far beyond the campus.
 A majority of our students graduate with teaching credentials; the life habits, behaviors and perceptions of wellness they develop at Cortland, will accompany them into the classroom and affect young, impressionable minds.

-The health threats of tobacco use have long been established, yet some people may still wonder how we could ask our students, faculty and visitors to refrain from using tobacco products on campus starting Jan.1, 2013.
+The health threats of tobacco use have long been established, yet some people may still wonder how we could ask our students, faculty and visitors to refrain from using tobacco products on campus since Jan.1, 2013.